SHIVOH/ROS2-PROJECT-UDACITY/README.md

    ROS action server and client package  -
 5. Reach the root of your workspace
     `cd dev_ws`
-7. Build the packages
+6. Build the packages
     `colcon build`
+7. Source the overlay by ` . install/setup.bash `
-7. Run the nodes
+8. Run the nodes
 ### Publisher node

 ### Subscriber node